 1 Requirements 3

-2 Setup 11
+2 Getting the app for your operating system & installation 11

-3 Entering data 17
+3 Entering data 15

-4 Validation 25
+4 Validation 23

-5 Indices and tables 27
+5 Indices and tables 25

-Hpo Case Annotator is an application for biocuration of case reports, families and cohorts of patients published in scientific literature.
-Each curated case contains details of the disease-causing variants, phenotype, disease, and other metadata.
+Hpo Case Annotator is an application designed to help biocurate pathogenic variants published in scientific literature.
+Each case that is curated will contain details of the disease-causing variants, phenotype, disease, and other metadata.
 Curated data is stored in JSON format (one file for each case).
-The application also performs a number of Q/C checks to ensure data consistency.
+The application is also designed to perform a number of Q/C checks to ensure that the data is consistent.
 The app can export data in Phenopacket format, but it contains a superset of the information required for phenopackets.
-Future versions of this app will probably converge to the Phenopacket format, and currently the app is still in a preliminary stage of development, although it works as advertised.
+Future versions of this app will probably converge to the Phenopacket format, and currently the app is still in a preliminary stage of development, although it works as advertized.